hmanuel1/covid/README.md

 <img src="images/maps.PNG" width="500" alt="Maps"/>

 ### Trends

 ---

-Trends section include interactive line graphs showing COVID-19 cases and deaths by State.
+Trends section includes interactive line graphs showing COVID-19 cases and deaths by State.
 In addition, it shows predicted cases and deaths for the next 15 days based on previous data for each State.
 You can select one or multiple States from the selection list on the left to compare trends.

 <img src="images/trends.PNG" width="500" alt="Trends"/>